cloudwego/thriftgo/docs/string-literals-in-the-IDL.md

 }
 ```

-Note that it is malformed to escape a single quote in a double quoted literal or vice versa.
+Note that it is unnecessary to escape a single quote in a double quoted literal or vice versa.
+But for compatibility with existing IDLs, escaped double quotes in a quoted literal is allowed in go generator by default.
+It can be disabled by specifying `unescape_double_quote=false`.